jlmichels/Numbreaka/README.md

 Game feedback and code reviews are welcomed.

 # Thanks
-Redditor deltageek for a helpful code review.
+Redditors deltageek and ikpenpinda for helpful code reviews.